txerpa/django-changuito/README.md

 For running the test suite please do:

 ```
-python setup.py test
+python runtests.py
 ```

-Or simply run tox (if you want to test all the envs)
+Or simply run `tox` (if you want to test all the envs)

 After installation is complete:

 1. Add `changuito` to your INSTALLED_APPS directive
-3. Make migrations `./manage.py makemigrations changuito`
 2. Syncronize the DB: `./manage.py migrate changuito`

 ## Usage